chocolandTV/bee-hiverimps/README.md

 # DAY_04 :
-today i decided to create only 1 unitstypes without any special mechanics between the kind ( bee, wasp and hornets) creating final flower object with signal and capacity
+today i decided to create only 1 unitstypes without any special mechanics between the kind ( bee, wasp and hornets) creating final flower object with signal and capacity decided to rebuild all structur parts, all objects and all component scripts